Life Insurance Beneficiaries: How to Choose the Right Person

 A life insurance beneficiary is the person or persons who will receive funds from your life insurance policy if you die.
 As part of the life insurance contract, you designate a beneficiary name; only this person can file a claim for the death benefit.

-Almost anyone can be a beneficiary of a life insurance policy, and you can name more than one person.
-In scenarios involving minors, specific life insurance beneficiary rules like the minor beneficiary clause are important to ensure proper management of the benefits.
+Almost anyone can be a beneficiary of a life insurance policy, and you can name multiple beneficiaries.
+When naming minors as beneficiaries, it's important to consider specific life insurance beneficiary rules like the minor beneficiary clause to ensure proper management of the benefits.

 Types of Life Insurance Beneficiaries